Iranian opposition: Opposition Unity

 In September 2022, widespread protests erupted across Iran following the death of Mahsa Amini, who was killed after her arrest for wearing the hijab "improperly".
 On 3 February 2023, former Prime Minister and reformist leader of the Green Revolution Mir-Hossein Mousavi called for a referendum on an end to clerical rule, stating that "he no longer supports the current Islamic Republic constitution".
-In a statement signed by over 400 political activists and journalists, Mousavi called for the creation of a constituent assembly and a new constitution, believing that "with the current social awakening, and the society's disillusionment with reforms within the current [political] structure, there is no other way than allowing the people to decide their own destiny."
+Over 400 political activists and journalists signed a statement where Mousavi called for the creation of a constituent assembly and a new constitution, believing that "with the current social awakening, and the society's disillusionment with reforms within the current political structure, there is no other way than allowing the people to decide their own destiny."
+This shift brings Mousavi in line with other opposition voices in its call for transition away from the Islamic Republic, and has support from Pahlavi, who reiterated the need for unity among opponents of the Islamic Republic government.

-Major opposition leader Reza Pahlavi embraced this initiative, as it "implicitly repeated what exiled Prince Reza Pahlavi has been saying for years, and other opposition activists have echoed in the past five months – transition from the Islamic Republic."
-This opposition is getting "stronger and more unified than ever".
 Iran's top Sunni cleric Abdolhamid Ismaeelzahi also supported the initiative, saying, "Mousavi showed that he understood the realities of society.
 It's time for other politicians and ulema to think about saving the country and see the facts."

 On 10 February 2023, the Georgetown Institute for Women, Peace and Security (GIWPS) hosted a conference called the Future of Iran's Democracy Movement, gathering major Iranian opposition groups to discuss a transition path for the creation of a secular and democratic Iran.
-Attendees of the summit included 8 prominent opposition leaders: actresses Nazanin Boniadi and Golshifteh Farahani, Nobel Peace Prize Laureate Shirin Ebadi, activists Masih Alinejad and Dr. Hamed Esmaeilion; former soccer captain Ali Karimi, former Crown Prince Reza Pahlavi, and Kurdish leader Abdullah Mohtadi.
-The creation of the group Revolutionary Council of Dadkhahan was announced shortly afterwards, with a stated goal of supporting justice and an independent judiciary, along with the overthrow of the Islamic Republic of Iran to realize democracy and human rights in Iran.
+Attendees of the summit included actresses Nazanin Boniadi and Golshifteh Farahani, Nobel Peace Prize Laureate Shirin Ebadi, activists Masih Alinejad and Dr. Hamed Esmaeilion; former soccer captain Ali Karimi, former Crown Prince Reza Pahlavi, and Kurdish leader Abdullah Mohtadi.
+The creation of the group Revolutionary Council of Dadkhahan was announced shortly afterwards, with a stated goal of supporting justice and an independent judiciary, along with the overthrow of the Islamic Republic of Iran to realise democracy and human rights in Iran.